BigCodeBench¶

 What it is¶

 BigCodeBench is a comprehensive benchmark for evaluating code generation capabilities of LLMs in realistic software engineering scenarios.
-It features 1,140 programming tasks that require the use of diverse libraries and complex function calls.
+It features 1,140 programming tasks that require the use of diverse libraries (139 unique libraries) and complex function calls, providing a much higher ceiling than traditional benchmarks.

 What problem it solves¶

 Simple benchmarks like HumanEval or MBPP focus on basic algorithmic tasks that don't reflect real-world programming.
-BigCodeBench evaluates "tool-use" and the ability to follow complex, multi-step instructions using common Python libraries.
+BigCodeBench evaluates "tool-use" and the ability to follow complex, multi-step instructions using common Python libraries, addressing the "instruction-following" gap in code generation.

 Where it fits in the stack¶